marcguery/discovarif/README.md

 ### <a name="mappmapp"></a>Mapping

 The trimmed paired reads will be mapped on the reference Genome (tested with *Plasmodium falciparum* 3D7 v 46 genome) with [bwa](http://bio-bwa.sourceforge.net/bwa.shtml) (tested with bwa v 0.7.17).
-The output will then be processed by [samtools](http://www.htslib.org/doc/samtools.html) (tested with samtools v 1.10) in order to finally obtain sorted BAM files.
+The output will then be processed by [samtools](http://www.htslib.org/doc/samtools.html) (tested with samtools v 1.10) in order to obtain sorted BAM files.
+Finally, duplicated reads are removed using [picard](https://broadinstitute.github.io/picard/) (tested with picard v 2.18.25).

 ### <a name="mappvari"></a>Variant calling (each sample)

-This phase has never been properly tested so it might be prone to some bugs.
-For each sample, [bcftools](http://samtools.github.io/bcftools/bcftools.html) will run a mpileup by reading at most 99999 reads at a position and will output a VCF file containing the DP, AD and SP fields.
-A variant call would then be performed using the multi-allelic model instead of the default one.
-Finally, only variants whose QUAL fiield is superior to 10 will be kept.
+This option uses [GATK](https://gatk.broadinstitute.org/hc/en-us) HaplotypeCaller (tested with GATK v 4.2.0) on sorted reads with the duplicates removed to obtain a GVCF file for each sample.
+The ploidy used by the model must be properly set and is by default equal to 1. **This step is not launched using discovarif `-m`  option**.

 ## Variant filtering

 ### <a name="varisnps"></a>SNPs/small INDELs

-At first, bcftools (tested with bcftools v 2.26.0) will run a mpileup by reading at most 99999 reads at a position for all samples and will output a VCF file containing the DP, AD and SP fields.
-A variant call will then be performed using the multi-allelic model instead of the default one.
-Finally, only variants whose QUAL fiield is superior to 10 will be kept.
+After the [variant calling](#mappvari)  for each sample has finished, GATK CombineGVCFs will be used to merge all the GVCF and the final variants will be extracted using GATK GenotypeGVCFs.

 Then [varif](https://github.com/marcguery/varif) will be used to filter variants based on read depths and ALT allele frequency.
 A variant is considered available in a sample only if the total read depth is above 5.
 The ALT allele frequency of the available samples must comprise a value of at least 0.8 in one sample and a value of at most 0.2 in any other sample.

 ### <a name="varicnvs"></a>CNVs

 After restricting the analysis on the locations of the core genome (3D7 core genome annotations provided by *[Miles A, Iqbal Z, Vauterin P, et al. Indels, structural variation, and  recombination drive genomic diversity in Plasmodium falciparum.
 Genome Res.
-2016;26(9):1288-1299. doi:10.1101/gr.203711.115](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5052046/)*), a file containing the per base coverage in CDS regions (as annotated on the GFF file) is created for each sample using [bedtools](https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html) (tested with bedtools v 2.26.0).
+2016;26(9):1288-1299. doi:10.1101/gr.203711.115](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5052046/)*), a file containing the per base coverage in CDS regions (as annotated on the GFF file) is created for each sample using [bedtools](https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html) (tested with bedtools v 2.27.1).

 Alternatively, per base coverage is generated in BED and BEDGRAPH format in order to visualise CNVs on a genome browser.